dtduval/dtduval.github.io/index.md

 *Winter Semester 2016*: BUS 4220–002 (International Business) - Tuesdays, Thursdays @ 14:30 | [Draft Course Outline](https://dtduval.github.io/4220.html)

-At the moment, I am running office hours on Tuesdays and Thursdays from 11:15 to 12:00.
-You can [book an appointment here](https://gewhtttyjc.youcanbook.me/).
+At the moment, student consultation times are offered on Tuesdays and Thursdays from 11:15 to 12:00.
+It is advisable to [book an appointment](https://gewhtttyjc.youcanbook.me/).

 ### Research